Termindiego25/terminsuite/README.md

-# Termin-Suite: Raspberry Pi Network with Open-Source Applications
+# TerminSuite: Raspberry Pi Network with Open-Source Applications

 This repository outlines the technical setup of a network of Raspberry Pi 5 devices configured with Docker containers to manage a suite of open-source applications.
 The network is designed to support secure and efficient operations with services for authentication, storage, DNS, traffic inspection, and media streaming.
 Each device has a specific role within a security-focused architecture that leverages centralized authentication, traffic filtering, and Docker Secrets to enhance security and efficiency.